-Like many industries, the work-at-home arena has many terms that often get mixed up or used interchangeably.
+Like many industries, the work-at-home world has many terms that often get mixed up or used interchangeably.
 Sometimes these terms are purposefully used as a form of deception.
-For example, some home-based opportunities will use the word “job” to suggest steady work when the offer isn’t employment.
-Of course, some people will use the word “job” for any type of work.
-But when it comes to working at home, it’s important to understand the distinctions between the different options, so you know what you’re getting involved in.
+For example, some home-based opportunities will use the word “job” to suggest they're offering employment when it's actually a form of self-employment.
+Of course, some people will use the word “job” for any type of work, but when it comes to working at home, it’s important to understand the distinctions so you know what you’re getting involved in.

 A home business is an entrepreneurial effort.
 You own and are the boss of the business.
-Just because a business is run from home, doesn’t mean it’s a part-time, side-line, or small-time venture.
-Many entrepreneurs run multimillion dollar companies that have employees from the comfort of home.
+Just because a business is run from home, doesn’t mean it’s a part-time, sideline, or small-time venture.
+Many entrepreneurs run multi-million dollar companies that have employees working from the comfort of home.
 Many large companies, such as Google and Disney, started from home.

 - Do work you enjoy.
 You can turn your passion or hobby into a home business.

 - Get paid what you’re worth.
 Especially for women, who typically earn less than men for the same job, a home business allows you to set your price.

 - Flexible schedule.
 A home business can allow you to work around your family's needs or to give more time to personal pursuits.

 - Manage the work in the way you see fit.
 If you've ever had a job that you felt could be done better, you'll love a home business because you can decide the best way to get things done.

 - Additional tax perks.
 Home businesses come with a variety of potential tax deductions that can save you money.

 - The success of the business rests on you.
 It's a heavy burden when every decision, every result, good or bad, depends entirely on you.